 7. Overhead protection.
 This refers to protection provided to safe guard those working on ground levels below employees working on heights.
 Risk assessment.
 The risks and potential risks of a site must be evaluated from time to time.

 8. Rescue Plan.
-This plan must determine the procedures to be followed in case of an incident happened e.g. how to rescue a person hanging after falling from a height within a short time.
+The working at heights rescue plan must determine the procedures to be followed in case of an incident happened e.g. how to rescue a person hanging after falling from a height within a short time.

 9. Emergency Plan.
 How to safely evacuate the premises